wjb127/life-timer-privacy/README.md

 # Life Timer App Privacy Policy

-**Last Updated**: May 31, 2024
+**Last Updated**: June 1, 2025
-**Effective Date**: May 31, 2024
+**Effective Date**: June 1, 2025

 ---

 ## 1. Privacy Policy Overview

-Life Timer Team ("Company", "we", "us") takes the privacy protection of users very seriously in relation to services provided through the Life Timer mobile application ("App", "Service").
+앱돌이공장 ("Company", "we", "us") takes the privacy protection of users very seriously in relation to services provided through the Life Timer mobile application ("App", "Service").

 This Privacy Policy explains what information we collect, how we use information, who we share information with, and your choices.